 Description This event trigger is invoked on the system where the group went online from an offline state.

-Usage -postonline triggertype system service group

-service_group-represents the name of the service group that went online.
+This event trigger is non-configurable.
+Usage -postonline triggertype system service_group triggertype -represents whether trigger is custom (triggertype =0) or internal (triggertype =1).
+For this trigger, triggertype=0. system-represents the name of the system. service_group-represents the name of the service group that went online.